THE ABORTION PILL

 We also recommend STD testing to prevent an active STD infection from spreading.
 You will also want a blood test to find out your blood type.
 If you are Rh-, you will need an injection of Rhogam so there won’t be an effect on future pregnancies.

 CAPS also suggests that you know your legal rights.
-To receive information on patient rights, or on how to learn more about RU-486, please call or schedule an appointment with our professional staff for a confidential consultation at one of our Southern California clinics.
+To receive information on patient rights, or on how to learn more about RU-486, please call or schedule an appointment with our professional staff for a confidential consultation at one of our San Diego clinics.
 Your personal health is important to us.

 Contact us to get help.
 All services are Free & Confidential.